Oriental Rug Cleaning Near Me

 Dry Completely

 Plan a time to put the rug on a dry area of the driveway or patio and let it soak up the heat rays of the sun.
 This may take all day, or two days, but it is imperative that the carpet to get completely dry.
 Hanging a carpet over a railing or on a clothesline might help reduce dew accumulation and morning fog if you need to leave the carpet out to dry for over a day.
 Wet wool doesn’t smell good.
-Be certain the reverse side gets its time in the sun as well.
-Rough the rest and feel the fibers’ foundation to check for dryness.
+Be certain the reverse side gets its time in the sun.
+Rough the rest and feel the fibers’ base to check for dryness.
 Separate the fringe with your hand until it straight.

 The Last Touch